 The plan describes how the collections care and conservation policy will be delivered.
 It is the result of the policy statement combined with an assessment of the collections care in the archive service, and aims to improve collections care over time.
-It should be clearly informed by relevant standards, this may include PD5454: 2012 and PAS 198 during the changeover to successor documentation BS 4971:2017 Conservation and care of archive and library collections and BS EN16893:2018, Conservation of Cultural Heritage.
+It should be clearly informed by relevant standards BS 4971:2017 Conservation and care of archive and library collections and BS EN16893:2018, Conservation of Cultural Heritage.
 Specifications for location, construction and modification of buildings or rooms intended for the storage or use of heritage collections.
+Predecessor standards may be noted where relevant to the period of construction.